Māori politics: Māori and colonial politics

 A constitution for New Zealand between Māori and the British Crown was signed in 1835 with the drawing up and agreement of the Declaration of Independence of New Zealand.
 The Māori-language document is often referred to as He Whakaputanga.
 The full Māori name is He Wakaputanga o te Rangatiratanga o Nu Tireni.
 This was a way for Māori tribal groups to assert their authority to the wider world and strengthen an alliance with Great Britain.
 He Whakaputenga partly came out of lawlessness amongst British subjects in New Zealand and on the British side was a response to French colonial competition.

-In 1840 The Treaty of Waitangi, signed between various Māori iwi and the British Crown, had the practical effect of transferring sovereignty to the United Kingdom.
+In 1840 The Treaty of Waitangi (Te Tiriti o Waitangi), signed between various Māori iwi and the British Crown, had the practical effect of transferring sovereignty to the United Kingdom.
 The Māori language version had a different intent in which the Māori who signed agreed share power and authority with the British Governor whilst retaining authority over their people and territories.
+Māori leaders did not agree to release sovereignty to the Crown.

 As settlement increased, the colonists became increasingly vocal in their call for self-government, separate from Great Britain.
-Eventually, in 1852, the British government passed the New Zealand Constitution Act, establishing an elected New Zealand Parliament.
+Māori land title was not understood by the settlers yet they actively pursued land sales.
+In 1852, the British government passed the New Zealand Constitution Act, establishing an elected New Zealand Parliament.
 Responsible government, where this Parliament had the authority to appoint Cabinet, was achieved a few years later.
-At first, Māori had little interest in the new Parliament, seeing it as a Pākehā institution with no real relevance to them.
-Later, however, there was an increasing desire by Māori to participate in Parliament – the New Zealand Wars of the 1860s, coupled with ongoing land seizures, convinced many Māori that the "settler Parliament" now had a major impact on them, and that their voices needed to be heard in it.
+At first, Māori had little interest in the new Parliament, seeing it as a Pākehā institution with no real relevance to them because according to Te Tiriti they still had authority over their own resources and law.

+Later, however, there was an increasing desire by Māori to participate in Parliament.The New Zealand Wars of the 1860s, coupled with ongoing land seizures, convinced many Māori that the "settler Parliament" now had a major impact on them, and that their voices needed to be heard in it.